 The Company was named as a defendant in an action commenced on August 19, 1995 by the Company's former product liability insurer ("Lexington") captioned Lexington Insurance Company v.
 Halsey Drug Co., Inc., 95 Civ.
 3403, pending in the United States District Court for the Eastern District of New York.
 The Complaint seeks the recovery of sums paid by Lexington to settle a lawsuit brought by Linda K. Walton relating to the ingestion of quinidine gluconate allegedly manufactured by the Company.
 The Complaint requests not less than \$75,000 in damages and payment by the Company of a \$25,000 deductible, and a declaration that the Walton claim, and other similar claims are not covered under their policy.
-The Company is required to pay \$25,000 with respect to the Walton claim (not including an undisputed
+The Company and Lexington have agreed to a settlement pursuant to which the Company is required to pay \$25,000 with respect to the Walton claim (not including an undisputed